sr39/gizmo-debug/scripts/gizmo_documentation.md

     4 = stars formed during the simulation
     5 = black holes (usually) -- *some* of our runs use this as another reservoir for 'dummy collisionless particles'

 For each particle, then, there are a wide range of data the routine will attempt to read.
 See the routine itself to see how these are embedded in the snapshots and extracted.
 Here we will outline what each quantity is.
 Each entry in **bold** below refers to the name of the HDF5 block, containing the data.
-The term in parentheses (P['x']) denotes the name of the block (usually some shorthand) which is returned by the routine readsnap.py (this can be trivially modified by the user).
-Then we give the description of what youre looking at.
+The term in parentheses (P['x']) denotes the name of the block (usually some shorthand) which is returned by the routine `readsnap.py` (this can be trivially modified by the user).
+If you use `load_from_snapshot.py`, each data structure can be retrieved by asking for it with the proper name used by the HDF5 file.
+Here we give the description of what youre looking at.

-**Coordinates** (output by readsnap routine as P['p']): a [N,3] array where N is the number of particles (of the given type).
+**Coordinates** (output by `readsnap.py` routine as P['p']): a [N,3] array where N is the number of particles (of the given type).
 Elements [i,0], [i,1], [i,3] give the x, y, z (respectively) coordinate positions of particle "i"

 **Velocities** (P['v']): [N,3] array (same format as Coordinates) with x, y, z particle velocities